serhan-yilmaz/RokaiXplorer/helpfiles/input_data_format.md

 The site quantification data should be a csv file having the following columns:
 - <b>Protein (first column):</b> The Uniprot protein identifier.
 - <b>Position (second column):</b> The position of the modified site on the protein.
 - <b>Samples (multiple columns):</b>, The phosphorylation of the site for the corresponding sample.
-The intensities are not expected to be in log scale.
+The intensities are not expected to be log-transformed (this step is performed within the app).

 Please see the provided sample data file to see an example.